 Managing your virtual event.

 You may not be on the event floor during the virtual event, but it’s still crucial to monitor the event and make real-time adjustments to make sure everyone—from attendees to sponsors—has a successful experience.
-Here are the top four areas of virtual event management to consider:
+Here are the top four things to remember about virtual event management:

 Attendee management is the task of making sure attendees can move smoothly around the event.
 Most of the planning and content creation for this essential component will take place before the event begins.
 During the event, your main tasks include making sure just-in-time content launches successfully, answering attendee questions and troubleshooting anything that comes up.
 Here are four ways to make sure attendees have a smooth, successful and exciting experience at your event: